diaoenmao/Personalized-Federated-Recommender-Systems-with-Private-and-Partially-Federated-AutoEncoders/README.md

 # Personalized Federated Recommender Systems with Private and Partially Federated AutoEncoders

-This is an implementation of [Personalized Federated Recommender Systems with Private and Partially Federated AutoEncoders](https://arxiv.org/abs/2212.08779)
+[Asilomar 2022] This is an implementation of [Personalized Federated Recommender Systems with Private and Partially Federated AutoEncoders](https://arxiv.org/abs/2212.08779)

 ![PersonalFR](/asset/PersonalFR.png)